-The Sovereigns created The Aladdin City Sales Company in 1925 and purchased a large parcel of land located 20 miles south of Miami.
+The Sovereigns and some other investors created The Aladdin City Sales Company in 1925 and purchased a large parcel of land located 20 miles south of Miami.
 And they began to build the Moorish-themed city in December of that year.

 |Cover of the sales brochure for Aladdin City.
 Scan courtesy of the Clarke Historical Library of Central Michigan University.|